 This is the key feature that makes probabilistic thinking in data science different from using Bayes Theorem in everyday life.
 In data science we do have numbers, often backed by data.
 Even in the cases when we don’t have data we can use quantitative values to model what we know.
 If our lead designer is certain a new page design will improve the number of signups we can model that opinion.
 Because everything has a value we can see how different information and different beliefs affect our conclusions.

 Bayesian thinking is a better way to model how to make decisions on a day-to-day basis.
 It can help you win poker hands, and help you become a better thinker (or maybe be a better data scientist).
 We just have to learn this powerful new tool and how it works with existing data science methods to apply it.

 Your friend notices the look on your face and asks ” You seem really stressed!
 What’s wrong? “.
 You reply that you’ve been thinking about this probability problem.
 You explain the bacon and all your facts.
 Finally you tell your friend that you’re not going because why risk it when you’re both having fun.
 Your friend laughs and exclaims “Yeah, but that grocery store is open until midnight on Friday, I’m nearly positive.”
 Now we have a different model of the P(Store).
 P(Bacon) remains the same but P(Open) has gone way up:

-Not only are you more certain, but cost of going has decreased!
+Not only are you more certain, but the cost of going has decreased!
 You’re definitely going to get bacon and have that beer!
 Hooray for Bayes Theorem!

 New information from our friend has convinced us that we should go to the store.
-In the first example we saw how probability can model common sense.
-In this case we get some insight into how common sense can influence how we should think when using probability to make choices.
+In the first example, we saw how probability can model common sense.
+In this case, we get some insight into how common sense can influence how we should think when using probability to make choices.

 Probability as Reasoning